Connect with us

 A study by the American Society of Clinical Nutrition found that an experimental group of female volunteers had an 11.5% average increase in 24-hour energy expenditure in the two weeks following ovulation, with a range of 8% to 16%.
 This group was measured via simultaneously direct and indirect calorimetry and had a standardized daily meal and sedentary schedules in order to prevent the increase from being manipulated by a change in food intake or activity level.

-A 2011 study conducted by the Mandya Institute of Medical Sciences found that during a woman’s follicular phase and menstrual cycle is no significant difference in BMR, however, the calories burned per hour are significantly higher, up to 18%, during the luteal phase.
-Increased state anxiety (stress level) also temporarily increased BMR.
+A 2011 study conducted by the Mandya Institute of Medical Sciences found that BMR does not significantly differ between a woman’s follicular phase and menstrual cycle.
+However, the calories burned per hour are significantly higher, up to 18%, during the luteal phase.
+Increased state anxiety (stress level) also temporarily increases BMR.

 Several days after ovulation, the increasing amount of estrogen produced by the corpus luteum may cause one or two days of fertile cervical mucus, lower basal body temperatures, or both.
 This is known as a “secondary estrogen surge”.

-The hormones produced by the corpus luteum also suppress the production of the FSH and LH that the corpus luteum needs to maintain itself.
+The hormones produced by the corpus luteum also suppress the production of the FSH and LH, which the corpus luteum needs to maintain itself.
 With continued low levels of FSH and LH, the corpus luteum will atrophy.

 🌟 HOW LONG DOES THE LUTEAL PHASE LAST?

-The human luteal phase lasts between ten and sixteen days, the average being fourteen days.
+The human luteal phase lasts between ten and sixteen days, with an average of fourteen days.
 Luteal phases of less than twelve days may make it more difficult to achieve pregnancy.
-While luteal phase length varies significantly from woman to woman, for the same woman the length will be fairly consistent from cycle to cycle.
+While luteal phase length varies significantly from woman to woman, it will be fairly consistent for the same woman from cycle to cycle.

 🌟 Menstrual cycle chart and luteal phase.

-For those trying to conceive, understanding ovulation and the luteal phase (which make up the second half of your cycle) are usually their focus.
-This chart provides an easy breakdown of each phase of your menstrual cycle.
+For those trying to conceive, understanding ovulation and the luteal phase (which make up the second half of the cycle) is usually their focus.
+This chart provides an easy breakdown of each phase of the menstrual cycle.

 changes-woman-cycle